Serbian mafia: Group America

 Group America (Група Америка; Grupa Amerika), also known as "el cartel de los Balcanes" ("the cartel of the Balkans"), is a Serbian mafia group and international drug cartel.
-Group America has roots in New York and Belgrade,operating on globale scale in dozen of Countries, this criminal organization is considered to be the most pervasive, violent and powerful drug crime in Europe.
+Group America has roots in New York and Belgrade; operating on a global scale in dozens of countries, this criminal organization is considered to be one of the most pervasive, violent and powerful drug gangs in Europe.

 Group America is one of the most enigmatic, powerful, and well-organized criminal syndicates in the world.
 Its ability to stay in the shadows, while maintaining vast control over the global drug trade, logistics, and political systems, makes it a unique entity in organized crime.
 Group America's unparalleled combination of secrecy, professionalism, and strategic brilliance makes it one of the most formidable criminal organizations in the world.

 The group originated in the 1970s, when Serbian nationalist Boško "The Yugo" Radonjić emigrated from Yugoslavia to the United States and joined the Westies, a predominantly Irish-American organized crime gang operating in the Hell's Kitchen neighborhood of Manhattan in New York.
 After the imprisonment of Jimmy Coonan and other Westies leaders in the late 1980s, Radonjić assumed control of the gang and recruited other Serb mobsters, including Mileta Miljanić and Zoran Jakšić, into the organization.
 He also maintained links with the Gambino crime family and its boss, John Gotti.
 Miljanić, a Bosnian Serb from Gacko, and Jakšić, an immigrant from Zrenjanin, served as bodyguards for Radonjić before they were each sentenced to federal prison for credit card fraud in the late 1980s.
 Miljanić was paroled after serving 20 months of a three-year sentence, while Jakšić was also paroled after serving part of a five-year sentence, but was returned to prison for a parole violation.